 Jim Quick received his M.Sc. in petrology in 1974 from the University of Minnesota and the B.Sc. in geology in 1972 from the University of California, Los Angeles.

-As the Director of Graduate Studies, Reva is responsible for oversight of Doctoral and Master’s degree candidates in collaboration with academic graduate advisors and departments in Dedman College.
-She oversees the recruitment and matriculation of outstanding Master’s and PhD students and serves as the primary point of contact for graduate studies inquiries.
-She also coordinates graduate student life events; administrates the University Ph.D.
-Fellowship and Dissertation Fellowship programs; monitors graduate student progress and maintains records for Dedman College programs; provides administrative approval of dissertations; and awards Graduate Student Travel Grants.
+As Assistant Dean of Graduate Studies, Alan is responsible for oversight of Doctoral and Master’s degree candidates in collaboration with academic graduate advisors and departments in Dedman College.
+He oversees graduate student recruitment and matriculation; coordinates graduate student life events; administrates the University Ph.D.
+Fellowship and Dissertation Fellowship programs; monitors graduate student progress; provides administrative approval of dissertations; and awards Graduate Student Travel Grants.

 |James E. Quick